An arduous journey of Greek migrants leads to an absurd culinary miscommunication in this story by Hungarian author Krisztina Tóth.

 Then the glasses arrived and they awkwardly sipped on the sugary fruit juice.

 It was weak and tasted odd, but it did provide some relief for their thirst.
 Many added water from the sink on the wall.
 Another painful fifteen minutes went by, then a woman in a headscarf appeared and slammed down plastic plates and forks along the table.
 She didn’t look up, she didn’t speak to anyone, if there was no space she set the cutlery in the middle with the napkin.
-Soon after, the freckled lady appeared again with a kitchen hand, a stout older woman; they shuffled out with an enormous aluminium pot between them.
+Soon after, the freckled lady appeared again with a kitchen hand, a stout older woman; they shuffled out with an enormous aluminum pot between them.
 And then another.
 The two pots were set at opposite ends of the table.

 The men began to stir, waiting for their portion.
 But the two women didn’t serve them, they went back behind the white door and waited to see what the guests would do from there.
 The guests waited a while, then Nakis got up and looked into the pots.